proust01/wine-search-app/README.md

 ### `nodemon server.js`

 Runs the app in the development mode.\
-Open [http://localhost:5000/products](http://localhost:5000/products) to view it in the browser.\
+Open [http://localhost:5000/products](http://localhost:5000/products) to fetch the products data in the browser.\
 It'll fetch all the wine data.